VEuPathDB/StaticContent/content/common/webinars/webinars.md

   <h3>Previous Webinars</h3>
   <div class="contents">
-  If you missed any of our previous webinars feel free to <a href="#previous">explore the free recordings</a>.
+  If you missed any of our previous webinars feel free to explore the <a href="#previous">Previous Webinar Recordings</a>.
   </div>

 <hr> <!-- ==== UPCOMING WEBINARS =============================== -->